pedromoreira-estg/topics-css/PITCHME.md

 * [attr=value]
  * value is exactly "value".
 * [attr~=value]
  * value is a space-separated list of words, one of them is "value".

+#HSLIDE
+### selectors : attribute selectors

 * [attr|=value]
  * value is exactly "value" or begin with “value” immediately followed by “-”
 * [attr^=value]